Fundamentals of Human Neurophysiology

 Course overview

 This course aims to introduce students to essential concepts in the field of neurophysiology.
 Students will undertake a detailed study of neurotransmission - the cellular basis of neural communication.
-Students will gain a deeper understanding of the detection, processing and perception of sensory information from the skin, musculoskeletal system, and viscera.
+Students will gain a deeper understanding of the detection, processing and perception of sensory information from the skin, musculoskeletal system, viscera, and special sense organs.
 Particular emphasis will be placed on sensation of actual or potential tissue damage, and how this sensory information is detected, processed, and perceived as pain.
 Students will also apply understanding of neurotransmission to study and explain the mechanism of action of drugs designed to alter neurotransmission and to explore the implications of this for the treatment of neurological and psychiatric disease.

 Course learning outcomes